NewOrbit/Fizz.APIClient/README.md

 There are no exposed API methods for managing users or retrieving data about activity or savings.
 Your users will automatically be created in Fizz when the user first clicks through on an offer meaning there is no need to set up any user synchronisation mechanism (See "Link to an offer" below).

+Note that the retailer list and offers change frequently and you should avoid caching the offers for long.
+We recommend no more than one hour.

 ## Authentication
 The authentication method used is a variation on two-legged oAuth 1.0.
 This is is particularly useful when creating the authenticated links that the end-user can click on, as they are simple GETs with no headers or cookies.
 For simplicity, the same authentication mechanism is used for the server-to-server communication.